 This should, I believe, give us some pause.
 If these regulators are correct in their skepticism, then one might legitimately ask whether all this novel activity is really delivering enough added value to justify the tremendous time and expense involved.
-Why is there so little buy-in on the part of various domestic constituencies (Moschella 2010)--market participants, legislators, even domestic regulators--to this new approach to international governance?
+Why is there so little buy-in on the part of various domestic constituencies (Moschella [2010])-market participants, legislators, even domestic regulators-to this new approach to international governance?
 Does this suggest the need for any skepticism about the almost euphoric claims made on behalf of NG approaches?
-Surprisingly, to date, no serious empirical research on this subject has been undertaken in the area of global financial regulation.
+Surprisingly, to date no serious empirical research on this subject has been undertaken in the area of global financial regulation.
 The intuitive appropriateness of the NG model has more or less been taken for granted by regulators focused more on the substantive details of the policy agenda.

-In the absence of such research, this Part draws together what can be known about the strengths and weaknesses of the NG architecture in two ways.
+In the absence of such research, this section draws together what can be known about the strengths and weaknesses of the NG architecture in two ways.
 To begin with, NG methods were deployed in many sectors of domestic financial regulation prior to the crisis of 2008, and the weaknesses of these methods in the domestic context are widely appreciated.
 Indeed, it is the awareness of these weaknesses that spurs many efforts at more robust international financial regulation.
 And yet, remarkably, the same methods are now being redeployed on the terrain of transnational financial governance.

-This time, the targets of regulation are not private firms, but domestic regulators in FSB member jurisdictions, and it is possible that this difference somehow eliminates the problems documented in the domestic context.
-On the other hand, it is also possible that this difference exacerbates the problems: a review of the implementation of NG by the FSB suggests a number of ways in which, in this new application, NG has actually lost some of its more innovative aspects.
-Secondly, I analyze the known aspects of the FSB governance structure.
+This time, the targets of regulation are not private firms but domestic regulators in FSB member jurisdictions, and it is possible that this difference somehow eliminates the problems documented in the domestic context.
+On the other hand, it is also possible that this difference exacerbates the problems: a review of the implementation of NG by the FSB suggests a number of ways in which in this new application NG has actually lost some of its more innovative aspects.
+Second, I analyze the known aspects of the FSB governance structure.
 Where appropriate in this section, I draw analogies to available research on the application of NG techniques in other fields of transnational regulation.
 This analysis suggests both some potential weaknesses of NG as an architecture of international financial governance overall, and also some possible conditions for determining when the method might be most appropriate and effective and when it might not.

-A. Lessons Learned from NG in financial regulation prior to 2008 underperformance of NG-style financial regulation prior to the financial crisis, such as principle-based regulatory approaches to shadow-banking deployed by the SEC and the Basel II accords, gives us a more limited and pessimistic picture of how NG might be used in financial regulation.
+A. Lessons Learned from NG in Financial Regulation Prior to 2008

+Few NG experts claim any substantive knowledge of international financial regulation.
+The exception is Ford (2010b, 2011), whose work lies squarely at the intersection of both fields.
+Ford's survey of three recent examples of failure or underperformance of NG-style financial regulation prior to the financial crisis, such as principle-based regulatory approaches to shadow banking deployed by the SEC and the Basel II accords, gives us a more limited and pessimistic picture of how NG might be used in financial regulation.
 One example is regulators' past reliance on market participants' own risk management models to determine the nature and size of risks in the global economy.
-Although from a NG perspective this might have seemed like a wonderful collaborative approach to regulation, an approach that devolves authority to the market participants and enlists them in the project of governance, Ford concludes that "[r]egulatory faith in industry actors' competence, if not literally their bona fides, proved to have been misplaced to catastrophic effect" (Ford 2010a: 461).
+Although from a NG perspective this might have seemed like a wonderful collaborative approach to regulation, an approach that devolves authority to the market participants and enlists them in the project of governance, Ford (2010a, p.
+461) concludes that "[r]egulatory faith in industry actors' competence, if not literally their bona fides, proved to have been misplaced to catastrophic effect."